trongthanh/geany-for-front-end-dev/README.md

 ### The file:

-- **snippets.conf**: The javascript section of this file has been modified so that braces are inserted and alignments are made according to common Javascript convention.
+- **snippets.conf**: The javascript section of this file has been modified so that braces are inserted and alignments are made according to common Javascript conventions.
+In addition, a few commonly used snippets are added. ([See snippets.conf](https://github.com/trongthanh/geany-for-front-end-dev/blob/master/config/geany/snippets.conf) for available entries.)
+I'm considering adding more snippets for HTML and CSS as well.

 ### How To: